What does a Sales Professional do?

 Responsibilities:

-- Actively seek out new sales opportunities through cold calling, networking, and social media.
+- Identify and pursue new sales opportunities through cold calling, networking, and social media.

-- Prepare and deliver persuasive presentations to potential clients.
+- Prepare and deliver persuasive presentations and proposals to potential clients.

 Qualifications